Kampo77/CompMathGUI/math-gui-app/README.md

 # Math GUI Application

 This project is a graphical user interface (GUI) application that implements various mathematical methods and tasks.
-The application allows users to interact with different mathematical functions defined in the `comp.py` file.
+The application allows users to interact with different mathematical functions defined in the `app.py` file.

 ## Project Structure

 ```
 math-gui-app
 ├── src
-│   ├── core
-│   │   └── comp.py
+│   │
 │   └── gui
 │       └── app.py
-├── requirements.txt
 └── README.md
 ```

 ## Description of Files

-- **src/core/comp.py**: Contains various mathematical methods and tasks, including:
-  - Graphical methods
-  - Root-finding methods
-  - Relaxation methods
-  - Power methods for eigenvalues
-  - Exponential curve fitting
-  - Cubic spline interpolation
-  - Modified Euler's method
-  - Weddle's rule

-- **src/gui/app.py**: Implements the graphical user interface for the application using a GUI framework such as Tkinter or PyQt.
-It provides windows, buttons, and input fields for user interaction.

-- **requirements.txt**: Lists the dependencies required for the project, including:
-  - NumPy
-  - SciPy
-  - Matplotlib
-  - Tkinter or PyQt (for GUI)
+- **src/gui/app.py**: This is the main file of the application.
+It contains the implementation of the graphical user interface and integrates various mathematical methods.
+The file defines the layout, widgets, and event handlers that allow users to interact with the application.

 ## Installation